The Spirit of Medieval Philosophy

 in knowledge and love” [172|164].
 They are thus eminently capable to participate in God’s perfection.
 This is why

-fighting troops to the auxiliary services.
-Also, being immortal, they are
+troops to the auxiliary services.
+Also, being immortal, they are distinguished

-distinguished from the rest by achieving their intended participation not only
+from the rest by achieving their intended participation not only as a species

 privilege of some degree of participation in God’s providence, rather than